The Girl-Fish

 Before she had even reached the tree she felt herself borne up on strong wings ready to carry her to the clouds if she wished to go there.
 Seeming a mere speck in the sky, she was swept along until she beheld the Great Arch far below, with the rays of the sun shining on it.
 She swooped down and, hiding herself behind a buttress so that she could not be detected from below, set herself to dig out the nearest blue stones with her beak.

-It was even harder work than she expected but at last it was done, and hope arose in her heart.
-She next drew out a piece of string that she had found hanging from a tree.
-Sitting down to rest, she strung the stones together.
-When the necklace was finished she hung it round her neck and called, "A parrot, that's what I'd like to be!"
-So she quickly flew back, the necklace around her neck, and a little later the pink and gray parrot stood before the giant."Here is the necklace you asked for," said the parrot.
-The eyes of the giant glistened as he took the heap of blue stones in his hand.
-But for all that he was not minded to give up the crown.
+It was even harder work than she expected but at last the stones were loose and then the gems were free!
+Hope arose in her heart.
+She next drew out a piece of vine that she had found hanging from a tree.
+Sitting down to rest, she tied the vine tightly around each gem, and strung the stones together.
+When the necklace was finished she hung it around her neck and called, "A parrot, that's what I'd like to be!"
+Thus she quickly flew back with the necklace around her neck, and a little later the pink and gray parrot stood before the Giant.

 The parrot was stunned.
 But what could she do?
 She turned away and as soon as she was outside she murmured, "A toad, that's what I want to be!"
 Sure enough a toad she was, and off she set in search of the bucket of stars.

 She had not gone far before she came to a clear pool, in which the stars were reflected so brightly that they looked quite real to touch and handle.
 Stooping down, she filled a bag she was carrying with the shining water and returned to the castle.
 Then she cried as before, "A parrot, that's what I'd like to be!"
-And in the shape of a parrot she entered the presence of the giant.
+And in the shape of a parrot she entered the presence of the Giant.

 The Girl Fish

 "Come outside to see it," she said.
-And when the giant stood under the stars she opened the bag and said, "Here is the bag of stars you asked for."
-This time, the giant could not help crying out with admiration.
+And when the Giant stood under the stars, she opened the bag and said, "Here is the bag of stars you asked for."
+This time, the Giant could not help crying out with admiration.
 He knew he was beaten and he turned to the girl.

 Surely no deer ever ran so swiftly as that one!
-On and on she went, bounding over rivers and crashing through tangles till she reached the sea.
+On and on she went, bounding over rivers and crashing through tangles until she reached the sea.
 Here she cried, "A fish, that's what I'd like to be!"
 And plunging in, she swam along the bottom as far as the palace, the crown held fast in her fins.
-There the Queen and all the fishes were gathered together awaiting her.
+There the Queen and all the fishes were gathered together, awaiting her.

 The hours since she had left had passed very slowly -- as they always do to those who are waiting -- and many of them had quite given up hope.

 A silence fell on all the crowd, and even the grumblers held their peace and gazed like the rest.
-On and on came the fish, holding the crown tightly in her fins, and the others moved back to let her pass.
+On and on came the Girl-Fish, holding the crown tightly in her fins, and the others moved back to let her pass.
 On she went right up to the Queen, who bent and, taking the crown, placed it on her own head.
 Then a wonderful thing happened.
 Her tail dropped away or, rather, it divided and grew into two legs while her maidens, grouped around her, shed their scales and became young women again.
 They all turned and looked at each other first, and next at the little fish who had regained her own shape also.

 "It is you who have given us back our life - you, you!" they cried, and fell to weeping from very joy.